Frances Stevenson: Child of disputed paternity

 After having had two abortions, Stevenson gave birth to a daughter, Jennifer, in 1929.
-Stevenson had been having an affair with Thomas Tweed, a novelist and Liberal Party official.
+Stevenson had been having an affair with Thomas F. Tweed, a novelist and Liberal Party official.
 Stevenson encouraged Lloyd George to believe the child was his, but it is more likely that her father was Tweed.

 Marriage

 Two years after Lloyd George's wife Margaret died, Stevenson married Lloyd George on 23 October 1943 despite the disapproval of Lloyd George's children from his first marriage.
 In 1942, Lloyd George and Frances had bought Tŷ Newydd in his home village of Llanystumdwy near Criccieth and initiated a major renovation by the architect Clough Williams-Ellis.
 In 1944 the couple moved into Tŷ Newydd.
 Less than 18 months after their marriage, Lloyd George died on 26 March 1945, with Frances and his daughter Megan at his bedside.

 Dowager Countess

 As Dowager Countess Lloyd-George of Dwyfor, she lived at Churt for the rest of her life, devoting her time to her family, charitable activities, perpetuating the memory of Lloyd George and writing.
 Her memoir The Years That Are Past was published in 1967, and her diary of her life with Lloyd George was published in 1971.